- Item 1: Introduction

 This service has a one-time upfront planning fee of $1,500.
 The upfront fee is for Client onboarding, data gathering, and setting the basis for the financial and investment plan.
 The upfront fee is based on a minimum of 4 hours at our standard $400/hour rate.

-The advisory fee is a blended fee and is calculated as follows:
+The annual fee is a blended fee and calculated as follows:

 The annual fees are negotiable.
 They are prorated on a daily basis for deposits and withdrawals and are paid in advance on a quarterly basis.